Frances Webb Bumpass: Personal life

 Frances Webb married Methodist minister Sidney D. Bumpass (or Bumpas) in 1842, when she was 23.
 They had four children, daughters Duella and Eugenia Harriet, and sons Robah (who became a Methodist minister like his father) and Terrelius (who died in childhood, during the same attack of typhoid fever as his father).
 She was widowed in 1851.
 She died in 1898, and the following year her autobiography was published by the Southern Methodist Church.

-Her papers are part of the Bumpas Family Papers at the Southern Historical Collection, University of North Carolina, Chapel Hill NC.
+Her papers are part of the Bumpas Family Papers at the Southern Historical Collection, University of North Carolina, Chapel Hill.

 The Bumpas-Troy House in College Hill, Greensboro, North Carolina, built in 1847 for Frances and Sidney Bumpass and the site of the publishing office of the Weekly Message, is now an inn on the National Register of Historic Places.